 amFilm Tempered Glass Screen Protector

 Notice anything different about the screen?
 It’s perfectly fitted with amFilm’s tempered glass screen protector, and thanks to the incredibly easy to use kit included, your Switch’s screen can be safe from scratches while retaining its natural appearance.
 The Switch sadly comes equipped with a plastic screen, meaning that it is prone to scratches.
 You should purchase a screen protector as soon as possible, and we highly recommend going for the tempered glass option.
-Plastic screen protectors will accumulate scratches, while tempered glass remains crisp and clear.
+Plastic screen protectors will accumulate scratches, while the tempered glass remains crisp and clear.
 Cut perfectly to fit the Switch’s screen, the amFilm screen protector should be the first and only screen protector you look into.